stewthestew/run/README.md

 ## Usage
 First you need to create a `.runit` file in the root of your project.
 The `.runit` file is a simple text file that contains a list of commands and an identifier.

-### .runit file structure
+Here is an example:
 ```runit
 #!(identifier_name)
 all code here
 ```

-the first line has to be an identifier.
+The first line has to be an identifier.
 An identifier is similar to like a shebang if you want to think of it that way.
 ### Examples
 Here we are executing a python script